ighinawho/ighinawho.github.io/interests.md

 Outside of work I enjoy multiple activities, mainly involving fresh air and sunny days.

-I consider myself an active person with a wide range of interests.
+I am an active person with a wide range of interests.
 I love anything related to the ocean—surfing, beach volleyball, sailing, and snorkeling— and I also enjoy spending time in the mountains.
 Growing up in a small town near the beautiful Italian Alps, I developed a deep appreciation for hiking, often taking multi-day trips immersed in nature.
 I also enjoy climbing